 NO. This can’t be happening.
 No, no, no, no -

 “That’s it?”
 James asks incredulously.

 “Good.
 Now, the next time you write your father, would you let him know that I’d like a Quidditch rematch?
-And this time, no cheating,” he says, a playful smile dancing across his face.
+And this time, no cheating.”
+Ah, that’s the Wesley I know.
+Good to have you back.